zackdotcomputer/nest-libs-assets-repro/README.md

 # Minimum Repro Demonstration of libs assets

-This demonstrates the fact that Nest silently ignores assets properties specified in libraries that are included in a final app's binary.
+This demonstrates the fact that Nest silently ignores assets properties specified in libraries, even if that library's code is included in a final app's binary.

 This is a mostly unmodified result of `nest new`.
 To get here I: